 Zhang, M. (2006).
 Travel choice with no alternative: Can land use reduce automobile dependence?
 Journal of Planning Education and Research, 25(3), 311-326.

-Commuting Patterns Sustainable Development Goals
+Commuting Patterns in the Sustainable Development Goals

 11. Make cities inclusive, safe, resilient and sustainable